 Download AllTrails

-If you plan to do any hiking (including the hikes mentioned on this list), download AllTrails first.
-Alltrails gives you the latest review of a hike, as well as all the logistical information you may need.
-If you pay for AllTrails Pro, you’ll also be able to download offline trail maps to your phone.
-We use AllTrails for most hikes and although it’s far from perfect, it does give you some ideas about the trail with recent hiker reviews.
+If you plan to do any hiking, download AllTrails first.
+Alltrails gives you the latest review of a hike and all the logistical information you may need.
+If you pay for AllTrails Pro, you can also download offline trail maps to your phone.
+We use AllTrails for most hikes, and although it’s far from perfect, it gives you some ideas about the trail based on recent hiker reviews.

 Consider Renting a Car

-Being in North America, your options for transport are limited.
+Being in North America, your options for transport are limited, though Banff is surprisingly well-connected!
 Most visitors to Banff will rent a car in Calgary as this is the easiest way to get around.
-Renting a car in Canada ensures that you can get to where you want to go on your own schedule.
+Renting a car in Banff ensures that you can get to where you want to go on your own schedule.

-In the winter, it’s best to get a car with winter tires, so make sure to check with your car rental agency.
+In the winter, it’s best to get a car with winter tires, so make sure to specify with your car rental agency as they don’t automatically come on vehicles.
 If you do decide to drive from Alberta into BC, these winter tires are mandatory!
 You can see road conditions here, which are super helpful between November and late April.

 Other Transport Options